Optical and mechanical properties of ion-beam-sputtered MgF$_2$ thin films for gravitational-wave interferometers: Results

 In order to describe the observed frequency-dependent behavior of the coating loss angle, we fit a power-law model \cite{Gilroy81,Travasso07,Cagnoli18}

 to our data via least-squares linear regression.
-Table \ref{TABLEmechProp} lists the best-fit parameters $(a,b)$ for each measured disk, together with the best-fit estimations of coating Young modulus $Y$ and Poisson ratio $\nu$ obtained via the dilution factor fitting procedure described in Section \ref{SECTmethMech}.
-By taking the average of the results of the two disks, we obtain $Y = 115$ GPa and $\nu = 0.27$.
+Table \ref{TABLEmechProp} lists the best-fit parameters $(a,b)$ for each measured fused-silica disk, together with the best-fit estimations of coating Young modulus $Y$ and Poisson ratio $\nu$ obtained via the dilution factor fitting procedure described in Section \ref{SECTmethMech}.
+By taking the average of the results obtained with the two coated disks A and B, we obtain $Y = 115$ GPa and $\nu = 0.27$.
 Kinbara et al. \cite{Kinbara81,Kinbara82} obtained $Y = 70$ GPa and $Y = 150$ GPa by applying the resonant method to two different substrates, but could not identify the reason for such discrepancy.
 Our results fall within that range.

 For the as-deposited samples, we obtained a density $\rho$ of 2.7 $\pm$ 0.2 g/cm$^{3}$ from coating mass and thickness ellipsometric measurements, a value fairly close but lower than that of 2.96 g/cm$^{3}$ obtained via RBS.
 Similarly to the coating sample annealed at 500 $^\circ$C, which has the lowest density as measured through RBS ($\rho = 2.83$ g/cm$^{3}$), this might be explained by the fact that the samples used for the characterization of the coating mechanical properties suffered from some surface oxidation, despite their storage under primary vaccum.